matthewsmithwarren/finapp/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] HTTPS Secure website and favicon
+- [ ] HTTPS Secure website and add logo and favicon
 - [ ] Add HTML page to show a scoreboard of users
     - [ ] include sort capability for performance and user name
 - [ ] Improve security and the ability to change password
+- [ ] Explore deploying finapp with Terraform, AWS Amplify (serverless) and GitLab

 See the [open issues](https://github.com/matthewsmithwarren/finapp/issues) for a full list of proposed features (and known issues).